priyanshi585/MyOnlineMeal/README.md

  <h2>🔍 Project Overview</h2>

 This project is a <b>UI-focused food meal website</b> designed with core web technologies.
 It's a great example of a landing page with multiple sections that reflect real-world design patterns.
+It is a beginner level website created for learning purpose.

  <h2>🎯 Purpose</h2>